 Frequently Asked Questions

-Fever, cough and shortness of breath
+Fever, cough and shortness of breath.

-Not yet.
-For your safety and the safety of our staff and patients, we would like you to first consult with one of our virtual providers.
+Many health care providers and clinics across the country have created their own Covid-19 testing guidelines.
+With myCovidMD, for your safety and the safety of our staff and patients, we would like you to first consult with one of our virtual providers.
 Virtual screenings are free of charge.

 Results may take 3 to 6 days to process.
 However, due to the high demand, quicker testing options are coming down the pipeline.
 Once the results are in, you will receive text notification from myCovidMD with follow up instructions.